-The code of conduct, refreshed annually, is posted on our school website and published in our student handbook.
+The code of conduct, refreshed annually, is posted on our school website.
 Each year teachers review it with our students in September and at ongoing points throughout the year.
 Parents are asked to acknowledge that they have read and discussed the code with their children.
-The code is also inserted in the staff handbook, where it is supplemented with the student responsibilities process to be used at École Moody Middle School of the Arts (EMMSOTA).